AbbyZhai/Rental-Property-ROI-analysis-Project/README.md

 ## Data Manipulation

-The focus of our data manipulation is to facilitate the calculation of ROI for each point in time.
-We define ROI in this study as the cash-on-cash return with the following formula:
+The focus of data manipulation section is to facilitate the calculation of ROI for each point in time.
+We define ROI in this study as the cash-on-cash return calculated using the following formula:

 <img src="Images/formula.png" alt="formula" width="600"/>

-This data manipulation work is heavy, containing multiple types of data sources,webscsrap, and data manipulation techniqus to prepare.
-The work can be found in the **return_calculation.ipynb, webscrap_PropertTaxRateData.ipynb, get_pop_growth_rate.ipynb, and demographic_analysis.ipynb notebooks**.
+This data manipulation work is heavy, involving multiple types of data sources, webscsraping, and data manipulation techniqus.
+The work can be found in four notebooks: return_calculation.ipynb, webscrap_PropertTaxRateData.ipynb, get_pop_growth_rate.ipynb, and demographic_analysis.ipynb.

 ## Data Analysis and Visualization

-In this section, we analyzed the data based on the questions below and presented our results using various visualizations.
+In this section, we analyzed the data in response to the questions asked by potential stakeholders and presented the results through various visualizations.

 Questions:
 1. Has there been any change of ROI trend since pandemic?